ideabizmart/Docs-Ideabiz-v2/docs/APIs/Main/Consent_Auth.md

 ## Overview

-Consent Auth API enables vendors to identify mobile subscribers via Header Enrichment (HE) when users browse through the mobile data network.
+The MSISDN Detection API enables vendors to identify mobile subscribers via Header Enrichment (HE) when users browse through the mobile data network.
 The integration uses a two-step approach:

 1. **Web redirect** — detect the user's MSISDN via browser redirect chain
 2. **Backend API call** — retrieve the detected MSISDN from your server